 An all-digital approach allowed Acura’s engineering team to work on the show car just days before the debut.
 It also allowed Acura to market through more channels with improved consistency.
 Images were delivered to journalists early, which improved the quality and quantity of coverage the NSX received.
 Videos shown at the press reveal and deployed online were produced with all-digital imagery.
 A virtual-reality app, available online and launched when show-goers pointed their smartphones at special posters (also created with digital imagery), gave enthusiasts an up-close look at key features, unique functions and sleek interiors.
 Digital imagery was also used to build a special website and develop advertising assets.

 The result: More than 800 articles that generated an estimated 96 million impressions, strong trending of the NSX on Facebook, plus 61 million impressions on Twitter for Acura and its parent, American Honda – 75% of which were for the NSX.
 Together, Acura and American Honda dominated Twitter traffic, with 25% of the show’s total.
 Online, nearly 300,000 people visited the special NSX website that launched with the debut.

 “Using computer-generated imagery allowed us to put the NSX in all of the environments we needed – online, print, media relations, social, virtual reality – just as the car was rolling onto the global stage for the first time,” said Mike Accavitti, senior vice president and general manager of the Acura Division.
-“It was omni-channel marketing at its best, with fresh assets for each channel to maintain a high level of interest and keep the conversation going.” ◆Back to top
+“It was omni-channel marketing at its best, with fresh assets for each channel to maintain a high level of interest and keep the conversation going.” ◆

 To download the NSX app, search “Acura NSX eXperience” on the Apple app store.